Perfecting Westminster

 breathe.
 And humidity changes affect the going.

-The building can be climate controlled.
+The building could be climate controlled.
 Yet

 visitors would still make an impact.
 Footfalls and street